 Packaging innovations play a critical role in minimizing post-harvest losses by protecting horticultural produce from mechanical damage, moisture loss, microbial spoilage, and unfavorable atmospheric conditions.
 Active and intelligent packaging systems represent a major advancement in post-harvest technology, as they not only contain the product but also actively interact with it to maintain quality.
 Modern packaging solutions incorporating ethylene absorbers, antimicrobial agents, and freshness or time–temperature indicators help regulate the internal package environment, suppress microbial growth, delay ripening, and provide real-time information on product quality.
 These systems are particularly effective for climacteric fruits and highly perishable vegetables, where ethylene management and microbial control are critical for shelf-life extension.
 Sharma et al. (2021) reported that such intelligent packaging approaches significantly improve storage life, safety, and marketability of fresh and processed horticultural commodities while reducing post-harvest losses.

 In recent years, increasing emphasis has been placed on the development of biodegradable and breathable packaging materials as sustainable alternatives to conventional plastics.
 Eco-friendly packaging films derived from natural polymers allow controlled gas exchange, regulate oxygen and carbon dioxide levels, and maintain optimal moisture balance around the produce, thereby reducing physiological stress and dehydration.
 In addition to preserving quality, these materials help mitigate environmental pollution associated with plastic waste.
-Hoq et al. (2012) highlighted that adoption of biodegradable and breathable packaging not only enhances shelf life and export quality of vegetables but also supports environmentally sustainable post-harvest systems.
+Hoq et al. (2012) highlighted that the adoption of biodegradable and breathable packaging not only enhances shelf life and export quality of vegetables but also supports environmentally sustainable post-harvest systems.
 Overall, the integration of innovative, sustainable packaging technologies offers significant potential for reducing post-harvest losses while meeting consumer demand for safe and eco-friendly horticultural products.